sethmo2/sp25_ece445_lab_notebook/Seth/README.md

 - [February 16, 2025 - Design Review Preparation](#entry2)

 ## February 6, 2025 - Idea Finalization <a name="entry0"></a>
 After individually brainstorming, we met up as a group to pool our ideas and narrow down our options in order to complete an RFA (request for approval) for our project.
 We decided on a micro-controller based project that would double as a backpack item tracker to prevent losing or leaving behind the contents of one's backpack and act as an anti-theft device.
+This device would utilize RFID technology to keep track of items and a gyroscope based system that would be used to detect if the backpack is being moved.
+Criteria for Success Accurate RFID Tracking: The system must reliably detect and track RFID-tagged items in real-time, alerting users when an item is missing.
+\
+\
+The decided upon criterion for success:
+- Effective Theft Detection: The IMU sensors should correctly identify unauthorized movements and trigger alerts or alarms.
+- Seamless Mobile App Integration: The app should provide real-time inventory tracking, geofencing alerts, and security notifications.
+- Reliable Auto-Zip & Locking Mechanism: The motorized zippers and locks must function consistently and respond correctly to user-defined security settings.

 ## February 13, 2025 - Product Expansion <a name="entry1"></a>
 Today's focus was on the completion of a full project proposal document.
-We decided to go with the name "Backtracker" while also solidifying the subsystems we would be implementing: accurate RFID based item tracking, gyroscope based anti-theft measures, and an auto-zip and auto-locking mechanism. \
+We decided to go with the name "Backtracker" while also solidifying the subsystems we would be implementing: accurate RFID based item tracking, gyroscope based anti-theft measures, and an auto-zip and auto-locking mechanism.
+These subsystems were expanded upon what is necessary for each subsystem.
+This document also has a more official, in depth problem and solution statement.
+[Project Proposal Doc Link](https://docs.google.com/document/d/1oT1uViF3huYhxj1f5n7ijpcLWG28EtPaLmi4j_PiVDU/edit?tab=t.0)
+\
+\
 <img src="blockdiagram.png" alt="drawing" width="500"/>

 ## February 16, 2025 - Design Review Preparation <a name="entry2"></a>
-We finished out some details on our design in order to present it to the TA and professor for feedback.
+We fleshed out some details on our design in order to present it to the TA and professor for feedback.
 We have narrowed down our choice of micro-controller to an ESP32 or STM32 and will need to do further analysis.
 We have also found potential parts for the RFID antenna: ARRUN5-915.000MHZ and MFRC52202HN1,151, of which again further analysis will be needed.
+We also decided to go with HF (high frequency) RFID tags and transmitter, which operate at 13.56 MHz in order to cover the necessary range to detect items in a backpack.